 - Fail to complain about or to an employee early enough

-- Fail to gather necessary proof of underperformance
+- Not gathering necessary proof of underperformance

 - Be vague about the details of the complaint

-You might find our blog on managing difficult employees of use to you too
+You might find our blog on managing difficult employees of use to you too.

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.

 Call us now on 01706 565332 to discuss how we may help you.